It’s easier than ever to watch on-demand TV shows and movies on your Android device. But what about live TV?

 Like GSE Smart IPTV, Perfect Player uses a theme that’s easy on the eyes and draws its design cues from cable and satellite TV EPGs.

-The straightforwardly named IPTV app is the most downloaded IPTV app for Android; more than 10 million users have installed it.
+The straightforwardly named IPTV app is one of the most-downloaded IPTV apps for Android, with more than 10 million installs.

 As you’d expect, you can add both M3U and XSPF playlists to the app.
 EPG support comes in the form of XMLTV and JTV.
 If you have a UDP proxy (installed via your local area network), you can use the IPTV app to play multicast streams.